amtam0/DeePaperScan/README.md

 - Create train / validation folders containing images

-2- Preprocess input to enter to model
+2- Preprocess input shape for model

-- Resize image
+- Resize image : decrease the size of the image so that it fits in GPU memory when training (turn to gray and decrease image to final shape : (197,350,1))

 - Rescale landmarks/ Keypoints to to the new image size